flempriere/CppThroughGameProgramming/README.md

 ## Structure

 This repository has been broken down by Chapter.
-Each Chapter contains a markdown file containing notes as well as an index for code fragments.
-Code fragments are subdivided into
+Each Chapter contains a markdown file following the following structure,

-1. Examples - Code fragments provided by the books
-2. Exercises - Solutions to Exercises

 Each Chapters markdown file is broken down into

 1. *Examples* - Links and descriptions of code fragments provided by the books
 2. *Exercises*
-    1. **Discussion Questions and Answers**
+    1. **Discussion Questions and Answers** - Contains the discussion question, and an answer.
+Some of these are personal opinion and taste and you should consider your own reponse too
     2. **Code Examples** - Contains a description of the exercise, a link to a code implementation and an explanation of the solution
 3. *Notes* - Short abbreviated notes from the main body of the chapter
 4. *Summary* - Summary dot points provided at the end of a chapter
 5. *Questions and Answers* - Provided Questions and Answers from the chapter

+In addition, the book often contains asides according to a series of classifications.
+To make these stand out in the notes like the book, we have used github-flavoured markdown alerts.
+Since the translation is not one to one with the terminally of the book we use the rough translation,

+- *Hint* - Good ideas that will help you become a better programmer

+>[!WARNING]
+>A hint that *warns* about potential poor practice

+or,
+>[!TIP]
+>A hint that *encourages* potential good practice

+or,
+>[!IMPORTANT]
+>A hint that falls into neither category

+- *Trap* - These point out areas where its easy to make a mistake

+>[!CAUTION]
+>Traps use the caution label

+- *Trick* - These suggest techniques that will make your life as a game programmer easier

+>[!TIP]
+>Tricks, similar to helpful *hints* use the **tip** action

+- *Real World* - These are facts about the real world of game programming

+>[!NOTE]
+> Comments about the *Real World* game programming industry use the **note** action

 ## Content

 1. [Chapter 1](./Chapter1/Chapter1.md) - Types Variables and Standard I/O: [Lost Fortune](./Chapter1/Chapter1.md#major-project-lost-fortune)
 2. [Chapter 2](./Chapter2/Chapter2.md) - Truth, Branching and the Game Loop: [Guess My Number](./Chapter2/Chapter2.md#major-project-guess-my-number)
-3. [Chapter 3](./Chapter3/Chapter3.md) - For Loops, Strings and Arrays: Word Jumble
+3. [Chapter 3](./Chapter3/Chapter3.md) - For Loops, Strings and Arrays: [Word Jumble](./Chapter3/Chapter3.md#major-project-word-jumble)
 4. [Chapter 4](./Chapter4/Chapter4.md) - The Standard Template Library: Hangman
 5. [Chapter 5](./Chapter5/Chapter5.md) - Functions: Mad Lib
 6. [Chapter 6](./Chapter6/Chapter6.md) - References: Tic-Tac-Toe